Several years ago, I transitioned from a stressful desk job to being to a stay at home mom.

-How our family manages live on one income is probably the thing I got asked most about when friends and family learned I wasn’t going back to work after my maternity leave ended, so I figure lots of people are interested in this very topic.
+How our family manages live on one income is probably the thing I got asked most about when friends and family learned I wasn’t going back to work after my maternity leave ended.

 Living Beyond Our Means: Could We Ever Live on One Income?

 If we had been smart, we would have never lived like we had two incomes in the first place.
-Instead, we spent nearly everything we had left over after retirement contributions each month (thank goodness at least we saved for retirement along the way!
-LOL) on eating out, home improvements, and long weekend trips.
+Instead, we spent nearly everything we had left over after retirement contributions each month (thank goodness at least we saved for retirement along the way or I’d have yet another money thing to stress out about!) on eating out, home improvements, and long weekend trips.
 After working three years, we had only $500 in our bank savings account; it wasn’t a pretty picture.

-The Push: Thinking About Starting a Family & Hoping to be a SAHM
+The Push: Thinking About Starting a Family & Hoping to be a Stay-at-Home-Mom

 We always knew we would start a family approximately 5 years after we got married.
 But with two years to go until that time, we found ourselves with virtually no savings to speak of other than retirement accounts (and we don’t consider retirement money “touchable”).